 The Honor of the Queen (Honor Harrington Book 2) by David Weber (Amazon) — I went to Hooked on Books looking to pick up the next book in the Destroyerman series, but unfortunately they didn’t have it.
 Instead, I decided to pick up the second book in the Honor Harrington series.
 These books are famous in military SF circles and I read the first one as part of my Summer 2013 reading list.
 I can’t say it blew me away; it was a decent enough book, but Weber had a tendency to portray her as a near-perfect officer who knew the answer to almost every problem (and was given a crap assignment as a result).
 It wasn’t bad, and I was willing to give the series another try.

-The Player of Games (The Culture, Book 2) by Iain Banks (Amazon) — Book 2 of Iain Banks’ The Culture series involves a master grognard who takes on biggest games in any galaxy.
-As with the first book in the series, Consider Phlebas, Banks takes us back to the Culture, the very pinnacle of a postmodern, post-scarcity society in which humans are effectively immortal, artificial intelligences benignly guide sentient progress, and no one wants for anything.
+The Player of Games (The Culture, Book 2) by Iain Banks (Amazon) — Book 2 of Iain Banks’ The Culture series involves a master grognard who takes on the biggest games in any galaxy.
+As with the first book in the series, Consider Phlebas, Banks takes us back to the Culture, the very pinnacle of a postmodern, post-scarcity society in which humans are effectively immortal, artificial intelligence benignly guides sentient progress, and no one wants for anything.

 It’s a safe, regulated, and protected civilization … but a few find it to be, well, boring.
 Jernau Morat Gurgeh is the best game player in the Culture and he’s hungry for new challenges.
-That hunger takes him to the Empire of Azad, an alien culture with three sexes who’s entire civilization is ordered based on the playing of one all-consuming game.
+That hunger takes him to the Empire of Azad, an alien culture with three sexes whose entire civilization is ordered based on the playing of one all-consuming game.

 Victory Conditions (Vatta’s War, Book 5) by Elizabeth Moon (Amazon) — I started reading Vatta’s War as a potential replacement for other series that had run their course.
 Now I’ve reached the final novel in this series as well, in which Kylara Vatta — now Commander Vatta — has built an allied fleet of warships and is preparing to take the fight to the pirates who nearly destroyed her family’s business and smashed the galaxy’s faster-than-light communications network.